Euro zone banks fall to knock back European shares

 By Alistair Smout

-LONDON, Jan 18 Euro zone banks weighed on European stocks on Monday after news that the European Central Bank was scrutinising some non-performing loans, sending a top index back to its lowest point in over a year.
+LONDON, Jan 18 Euro zone banks weighed on European stocks on Monday after news that the European Central Bank was scrutinising some non-performing loans, although oil and gas companies provided some support for the broader market.

 Italian banks outperformed their peers last year, but brokers are starting to turn more negative on the sector.